-Artist in resident Alle Dicu spent three weeks with us here in London embarking on a collaborative experimental writing project with Croatian philosophy researcher Tajana Kosor.
+Alle embarked on a collaborative experimental writing project with Croatian philosophy researcher Tajana Kosor while staying with us in London.
 With an interest in the relationship between the notion of the dancefloor and waitingrooms Alle and Tajana's research started off from a work of Maurice Blanchot called "Waiting, oblivion" (1962).
-Alle and Tajana are currently back in Bucharest and Zagreb and will continue to edit their texts for this to be published into a publication later in 2020.
-Of course we will anounce when this happens!!!
+Alle and Tajana are currently back in Bucharest and Zagreb and will continue to edit their texts for this to be published into a publication at a later date.

 Alle Dicu is a Romanian artist working predominantly across moving image, performance and text.
 Alle lives and works between Bucharest and Paris.

-Tajana Kosor is a Croatian philosophy researcher and writer currently completing her Masters in philosophy at the university of Zagreb.
+Tajana Kosor is a Croatian philosophy researcher and writer in Zagreb.

-For Alle's presentation at Hoxton 253, she shared some of the texts written with Tajana Kosor as well as presented her video work "Mixage".
+For Alle's public presentation, she shared some of the texts written with Tajana Kosor as well as presented her video work "Mixage".